 The objective of the MSA is to determine whether the mitigation strategies developed for Order EA-12-049 can still be implemented given the reevaluated hazard levels.
-If it was determined that the mitigation strategies could not be implemented for the reevaluated hazard levels, the MSA could provide other options such as performing additional evaluations, modifying existing mitigation strategies, or developing alternate mitigation strategies or targeted mitigation strategies to address the reevaluated hazard levels at St. Lucie.
-In Revision 1 to JLD-ISG-2012-01, the NRC endorsed industry-developed guidance contained in Appendices G and H of NEI 12-06, Revision 2 (Reference 7.5) for completing the MSAs.
+If it was determined that the mitigation strategies could not be implemented for the reevaluated hazard levels, the MSA could provide other options such as performing additional evaluations, modifying existing mitigating strategies, or developing alternate mitigating strategies or targeted hazard mitigating strategies to address the reevaluated hazard levels.
+In Revision 1 to JLD-ISG-2012-01, the NRC endorsed industry-developed guidance contained in Appendices G and H of NEI 12-06 for completing the MSAs (Reference 7.5).
+In Revision 2 to JLD-ISG-2012-01, the NRC endorsed the industry-developed guidance of NEI 12-06, Revision 4 (Reference 7.5).
+Revision 4 of NEI 12-06, among other changes, provides additional guidance in Section H.4.5 for the performance of seismic MSAs for plants with reevaluated seismic hazard information that includes a GMRS that has spectral ordinates greater than twice the plant's SSE anywhere in the frequency range of 1 to 10 hertz.
+Beaver Valley used the guidance in Section H.4.5 to complete the seismic MSA:

-The licensee completed both a flood hazard MSA (Reference 7.6) and a seismic hazard MSA (Reference 7.8).
-A regulatory audit was not required (Reference 7.10).
-The NRC staff reviewed the MSA submittals, and issued staff assessments (References 7.7 and 7.9) documenting its review.
+The licensee completed both a flood hazard MSA (Reference 7.6) and a seismic hazard MSA (Reference 7.8) for Beaver Valley.
+The NRC performed a regulatory audit for the both MSAs (Reference 7.10) and the audit results are documented in the applicable staff assessments.
+The NRC staff reviewed the MSA submittals and issued staff assessments (References 7.7 and 7.9) documenting its review.
 The NRC staff concluded that the licensee has demonstrated that the mitigation strategies appropriately address the reevaluated hazard conditions.
-Oversight of any changes to existing mitigation strategies, or new strategies, resulting from the MSAs will be included in the longer-term oversight of mitigation strategies through the ROP.
+As discussed in the seismic and flooding binning letters (References 5.22 and 6.26), the staff re-visited this conclusion considering the final approved MBDBE rule.
+The staff confirmed that the conclusions in the MSA staff assessments continue to support a determination that no further regulatory actions are required.